Schuster-j/maneuverRecognition/README.md

 ### 2.4.2 Training the model <a name="heading--2-4-2"/>

-Now we can use the function *fit_model* to fit the model.
+Now the *fit_model* function can be used.
 The function uses PyTorch's DataLoader wrapper, so we can directly input our training and testing data and define a specific batch size.
 We also have to set the number of epochs and define an optimizer as well as the type of loss function to use for the training process.
-The fit function is not part of the model class in order to enable independent use of the function with other models and model structures.
+The fit function is not part of the ManeuverModel class in order to enable independent use of the function with other models and model structures.

 ```python